R. K. Suresh: Personal life

 Suresh was married to his college friend for several years and both have one son.
 They had some issues and divorced.
-He was engaged to be married to serial actress Divya who acted in Sumangali.
+He was engaged to be married to serial actress Divya Ganesh who acted in Sumangali.
 He had also said that Divya hailed from his hometown Ramanathapuram and that he really liked her.
 However the marriage was called off due to differences.

 Suresh confirmed that he married Madhu, a cinema financier from Chennai in a secret wedding ceremony.
 The couple has a daughter.

 A police complaint was lodged against Suresh in June 2021 alleging that he had cheated a family of ₹1 crore as commission after Suresh promised that he would help arrange ₹10 crore loan as he knew a bank manager.
 The complainant alleged Suresh used fraudulent documents to receive the ₹1 crore commission and refused to give back the money and threatened to murder the two sons in their family.
 The complainant said that her husband died due to depression due to the money loss and that since Suresh was a BJP leader, the police did not take his complaint seriously.
 Suresh said it was a fabricated story.